ACCESS-NRI/training-day-2024-find-analyse-data/README.md

 2. [Jupyter notebook exercise part 2](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/intake/Intake_tutorial_p2.ipynb): creating Intake-ESM datastores for ACCESS output​

-The ACCESS-NRI Intake Catalogue is currated by ACCESS-NRI with further information on its <a href="https://access-nri-intake-catalog.readthedocs.io/en/latest/index.html" target="_blank">documentation website</a> and <a href="https://access-hive.org.au/model_evaluation/model_evaluation_model_catalogs" target="_blank">this ACCESS-Hive page</a>.
+The ACCESS-NRI Intake Catalogue is curated by ACCESS-NRI with further information on its <a href="https://access-nri-intake-catalog.readthedocs.io/en/latest/index.html" target="_blank">documentation website</a> and <a href="https://access-hive.org.au/model_evaluation/model_evaluation_model_catalogs" target="_blank">this ACCESS-Hive page</a>.

 ## 4. Model Evaluation with ILAMB (International Land Model Benchmarking)

-This exercise and its [training material](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/ilamb/ILAMB_training.md) will walk you the evaluation of models and confrontation with osbervational data with ILAMB.
+This exercise and its [training material](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/ilamb/ILAMB_training.md) will walk you through the evaluation of models and confrontation with observational data using ILAMB.

-To run this exercise, you need to be member of the following NCI projects:
+To run this exercise, you need to be a member of the following NCI projects:
 ```
 nf33, xp65, hh5, ct11, oi10, fs38
 ```